c2lang/documentation/documentation/docs/language/functions.md

 ## Functions

-Functions declarations start with the __func__ keyword; otherwise they look very similar to C. Since there are no forward declarations of any kind in C2, there is just one form of a function declaration, which is the definition:
+Functions declarations always start with the `func` keyword; otherwise they look very similar to C. Since there are no forward declarations of any kind in C2, there is just one form of a function declaration, which is the definition: